 - Access and operations within crypto marketplaces;

-- The form, content, and issuing requirements of the whitepaper are similar to that of a financial prospectus;
+- The form, content, and issuing requirements of the whitepaper are similar in nature to that of a financial prospectus;

 - Reporting and compliance requirements regarding supervisors;

-- The redemption rights of holders upon request from the issuer.
+- The redemption rights of the holders upon request from the issuer.

 Complementary Conditions Applied to ART and EMT: